 Do you serve any food or drinks at the camp?

 Not for now.
 However, there is a restaurant 1km away from us as a part of the hostel Baske Ostarije.
 They offer some great local dishes at affordable prices.

 That’s what our place is all about.
 There is about 140km of hiking and biking trails around the camp.
 Just be responsible and do not piss off our guardian angels known as Croatian Mountain Rescue Service.

 Is there a gas station nearby?

 Closest gas stations are located in Karlobag and Gospic.
 You still don’t drive electric, do you?
 Shame on you!

 Is there a lot of noise at the camp?

 It all depends on the prevailing and dominant cultural and ethnic background of guests which currently reside at the camp.
 Balkanians (a.k.a. local species) and species of eastern Europeans including most Mediterraneans are known to be louder than than western Europeans.
-They often engage in what is known as late night socializing and sometimes they use different instruments and their voices to create music which is boosted by magical drinks such as Travarica, Shlyivovitza, Medica etc. We try to balance things out by enforcing curfew of ‘CAMP QUITE HOURS’ which begins at 23:00.
+They often engage in what is known as late night socializing and sometimes they use different instruments and their voices to create music which is boosted by magical drinks such as Travarica, Shlyivovitza, Medica etc. We try to balance things out by enforcing curfew as a part of our ‘Camping Etiquette’ which begins at 23:00.
 We also risk our life by doing so on a daily basis.